BrianLipscombe/radiology-outpatient-board/README.md

 ## Features

 * Responsive on all device sizes.
-* Interactive elements: Search bar, Buttons, collapsible popout, and calendar date picker.
+* Interactive elements: Search bar, buttons, collapsible popout, and calendar date picker.
 * Ability to create, read, upadate, and delete orders.

 ## Technologies Used